wlbs-dev/wordpress-docker/readme.md

 #### Prerequisites

-Ensure that you have Docker installed and running on your system before proceeding with the setup.
+- Installed docker & docker-compose and running on your system before proceeding with the setup.
+- Installed git

 #### Installation Steps